-- (14) Revenue recognition - A. Revenue from contracts with customers a) Sale of goods
+- (24) Revenue recognition - C. Revenue from contracts with customers c) Sale of goods

 Revenue is measured based on the consideration to which the Company expects to be entitled in exchange for transferring goods or services to a customer.
 The Company recognizes revenue when it satisfies a performance obligation by transferring control of a good or a service to a customer.
 The accounting policies for the Company's main types of revenue are explained below.